gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 To expose your application / service for access from outside the cluster, following options exist:

 - Kubernetes Service of type `LoadBalancer`
-- Kubernetes Service of type 'NodePort' + Ingress
+- Kubernetes Service of type `NodePort` + Ingress

 This tutorial discusses how to enable access to your application from outside the Kubernetes cluster (sometimes called North-South traffic).
-For internal communication amongst pods and services (sometimes called East-West traffic) there are many examples, [here](https://cloudnativelabs.github.io/post/2017-04-18-kubernetes-networking/) is one brief example.
+For internal communication amongst pods and services (sometimes called East-West traffic) there are many examples.
+[Kubernetes Networking](https://cloudnativelabs.github.io/post/2017-04-18-kubernetes-networking/) is one such brief example.

 ## Service Types
 A Service in Kubernetes is an abstraction defining a logical set of Pods and an access policy.
 Services can be exposed in different ways by specifying a **type** in the service spec, and different types determine accessibility from inside and outside of cluster.

-- ClusterIP
+- `ClusterIP`
-- NodePort
+- `NodePort`
-- LoadBalancer
+- `LoadBalancer`

-Type `ExternalName` is a special case of service and not discussed here.
+The type `ExternalName` is a special case of service and not discussed here.

 ### Type ClusterIP